Deep Clustering for Data Cleaning and Integration: Conclusions and discussion

-\section{Conclusions}
+\subsection{Conclusions}

 We have investigated the application of DC for {\it schema inference}, {\it entity resolution} and {\it domain discovery}, tasks that cluster tables, rows and columns, respectively.
-Experiments have explored the use of DC algorithms on mainstream data management tasks, using a variety of embeddings for complete tables, columns, and rows.
-Results have been reported comparing two existing DC algorithms with two non-DC algorithms representing different clustering paradigms.
-The results show that DC algorithms consistently outperform non-DC clustering algorithms for data integration tasks, thus motivating their adoption to cluster tabular data sets or their components.
-We identified potential research opportunities by empirical evaluation, which includes (i) Exploring distance functions to effectively measure row-to-row, column-to-column and table-to-table similarity in the latent space for deep clustering. (ii) Efficient transformation of dense to sparse matrices before learning the representation. (iii) Exploring different techniques to minimize the effect of large numbers of clusters on deep clustering performance.
+Experiments have explored the use of DC algorithms on these mainstream data management tasks, using a variety of embeddings for complete tables, columns, and rows.
+Results have been reported comparing three existing DC algorithms with three non-DC algorithms representing different clustering paradigms.
+The results show that DC algorithms consistently outperform non-DC clustering algorithms for data integration tasks, thus motivating their adoption to cluster tabular datasets or their components.
+We identified potential future research opportunities by empirical evaluation, which include (i) Exploring distance functions to effectively measure row-to-row, column-to-column and table-to-table similarity in the latent space for deep clustering. (ii) Efficient transformation of dense to sparse matrices before learning the representation. (iii) Exploring different techniques to minimize the effect of large numbers of clusters on deep clustering performance.
 As the number of clusters grows, the model's complexity increases, and it becomes more likely that some clusters will be very similar, leading to more challenging optimization problems.

 \begin{acks} The authors would like to acknowledge the assistance given by Research IT and the use of the Computational Shared Facility (CSF) at The University of Manchester. \end{acks}